theheraldproject/theheraldproject.github.io/protocol/custom.md

   - Check in app - Walk around and be let in to secure areas automatically
   - Rescue app - E.g. for skiing/snowboarding avalanche rescue - find the hidden/non visible person.
 Could be fire in a large building, or rescue on a tube train

-## How to apply the Squire protocol for these apps
+## How to apply the Herald protocol for these apps

 It's a pretty simple process:-